 Further References:

-You can refer to official documentation on getting started with AWS free usage tier.
+You can refer to the official documentation on getting started with the AWS free usage tier.
 Let me know if you are having any difficulty by commenting here.
 Also, please keep in touch for the upcoming AWS tutorials 🙂

 hi , I am planning to start a forum based website(using phbb and wordpress plugin).I am a beginner.Do you recommend AWS free tier?
 How difficult is it to manage?